wandb/docs/docs/guides/app/features/panels/line-plot/smoothing.md

 ## Exponential Moving Average (Default)

 Exponential smoothing is a technique for smoothing time series data by exponentially decaying the weight of previous points.
 The range is 0 to 1.
 See [Exponential Smoothing](https://www.wikiwand.com/en/Exponential_smoothing) for background.
-There is a debias term added so that early values in the time series are not biased towards zero.
+There is a de-bias term added so that early values in the time series are not biased towards zero.

-Our EMA algorithm takes the density of points on the line (i.e. the number of `y` values per unit of range on x-axis) into account.
-This allows consistent smoothing when displaying multiple lines with differnet characteristics simultaneously.
+The EMA algorithm takes the density of points on the line (i.e. the number of `y` values per unit of range on x-axis) into account.
+This allows consistent smoothing when displaying multiple lines with different characteristics simultaneously.

 Here is sample code for how this works under the hood: